PTCInc/Kepware-ConfigAPI-SDK-Python/README.md

 Note (*) - Reinitialize service was implemented for Kepware Server v6.8+

-Note (**) - Added to Kepware Server v6.17 / Kepware Edge v1.10 and later builds
+Note (**) - Added to Kepware Server v6.17 / TKE v1.10 and later builds

 Filtering, sorting and pagination query options are added for any collections methods (ex: `get_all_devices()` or `get_all_channel()`).